mahunter14/2023-06-14-Python-Online/index.md

 </p>

 {% comment %}
+For online workshops, the section below provides:
+- installation instructions for the Zoom client
+- recommendations for setting up Learners' workspace so they can follow along the instructions and the videoconferencing

 If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html` to include the relevant installation instrucctions.